GabiJunkes/MultipleBedSpawn/README.md

 <strong>remove-beds-gui</strong> - If true, enables the command ```/removebed``` that opens a gui so the player can remove registered beds.
 <br>If false, the command does nothing and player can only remove registered beds breaking them.

+<strong>disable-bed-world-desc</strong> - If true, the bed item inside the respawn menu and remove menu will not show the bed's world.

+<strong>disable-bed-coords-desc</strong> - If true, the bed item inside the respawn menu and remove menu will not show the bed's coordinates.

 # Help needed